heritagefund/tech-docs/source/documentation/data_dictionary/tables/_org_income_type.md

 ## org_income_type

-The 'name' will store the income type than an organisation could have.
+The 'name' will store the income type that an organisation could have.

 ```
 id: UUID <<PK>>